Cracked Skin: Symptoms, Causes, and Natural Solutions

 Cracked skin is the condition in which skin becomes dry or damaged to the point of cracking.
 While this problem can appear anywhere on the body, it occurs most frequently on hands, feet, and lips.

 In many cases, cracked skin is the result of dryness.
-Those who suffer from mild cracking can treat the problem with specially formulated moisturizers and skin protection strategies.
+Those who suffer from mild cracking can resolve the problem with specially formulated moisturizers and skin protection strategies.

 However, cracked skin may also be the result of a disease or disorder.
 It can be chronic, and cracks (or fissures) that extend to the deeper layers of the skin may lead to more serious issues such as tearing, bleeding, and skin infections.